riteable/imagist/README.md

     - `'entropy'`: Focus on the region with the highest [entropy](https://en.wikipedia.org/wiki/Entropy_%28information_theory%29).
     - `'attention'`: Focus on the region with the highest luminance frequency, color saturation and presence of skin tones.

 - **trim**: *(default: `false`)*.
 Trim unnecessary pixels from the image.
 Imagine the image having a white (or some other color) border around the edges.
 This option will crop the image to only contain the necessary part of the image.
-No value required, or has to be [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).
+Possible values: [falsy/truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).

 - **max**: *(default: `false`)*.
 Enlarge the image to the specified width and height, if the source image is smaller.
-No value required, or has to be [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).
+Possible values: [falsy/truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).

 - **flip**: How to flip/mirror the image.
 Possible values: